adinaamzarescu/String_Processing_Algorithms/README.md

 For both algorithms I used the same tests.
 As you can see, the results are the same.
 You can find the output of each algorithm in _out-rk_ and _out-kmp_.
-Those include multiple spacing(test 1, 2, 5, 7), large(test 6, 7 and 8) and small texts( test 1, test 3), binary text(test 4).
-I also added one test in which the pattern is not found(test 5), a single letter search, word and phrase searching.
+Those include multiple spacing(test 1, 2, 5, 7), large(test 6, 7 and 8) and small texts(test 1, test 3), binary text(test 4).
+I also added one test in which the pattern is not found(test 5), a single letter search(test 7), word and phrase searching.
 One text contains only one letter (test 3).

+In order to test other files, you need to add it in the **in_files** array.